top of page

 The pictures on this page show referral patterns of muscles that are the most common culprits for tension headaches.
 However, this is not an exhaustive list and different headache referral patterns exist for other muscles of the back, neck and face.
 Appropriate massage therapy treatment can find these trigger points and release them, which decreases the referral to the head.
 Soothing massage techniques also decrease hyperactivity in the nervous system which helps to break the cycle of muscle pain and hypersensitivity.

 Many people who suffer from migraines are more accurately described as having mixed headaches: a combination of migraine and tension-type headaches.
 While migraines are most appropriately treated by a medical doctor, massage therapy can help to relieve the tension headache side of this equation.
+Many migraine sufferers find their true migraines more tolerable when they are not also experiencing tension headaches.

 Please email me (emily.burns.rmt@gmail.com) if you have any questions regarding massage therapy treatment for headaches!